Guidelines for Physical Preparation and Deposit of Stacks Items

 1. Deposits will automatically default to the "circulating" status.
 Pre-existing stamps and tapes will be ignored at the SRLF.

 2. Building Use Only and Non-Circulating deposits need to be identified upon shipment to the SRLF.
 Insert Non-Circ or Building Use flag into first volume of each title that needs special handling.
 Should a multivolume or serial title extend onto more than one book truck, the checklist should accompany that title on each book truck.
-Flags can be requested from SRLF, or downloaded from SRLF Deposit and Processing site (url).
+PDF's for circ-excepton flags can be downloaded from the Deposits section of the SRLF public website at https://www.srlf.ucla.edu/deposits/

-3. Stacks deposits will be shelved on Phase 1 Levels A and 1, and on Phase 2 Level B at the SRLF.
+3. Stacks deposits will be shelved on Phase 1 Levels A and 1, and on Phase 2 Levels B and 1 at the SRLF.

 4. Softbound and Unbound Volumes